Last Updated on May 7, 2021 by HostingandOther

 SAP’s NetWeaver Shenanigans and the Questions of NetWeaver’s Existence

-Several SAP account executives have admitted to me that they have stated to customers that XYZ was “NetWeaver Compliant,” and realized that they did not know what this meant.
+Several SAP account executives have admitted that they have stated to customers that XYZ was “NetWeaver Compliant” and realized that they did not know what this meant.
 But it seems to work on executives and makes them feel calm, so they would only keep saying it.

 HANA for SAP’s Infrastructure Street Cred

-SAP’s real claim to being at the level below the application is HANA, which is a database.
+SAP’s real claim to being at the level below the application is HANA, a database.
 First, HANA is very new and still not that common as SAP has run on non-HANA databases for the vast majority of its history.
 Also, HANA is rarely delivered via the cloud.
 SAP Cloud, which was until just recently called SAP HANA Cloud.
-It was specially designed to deceive customers and Wall Street, that more HANA was being used than actually was, as I covered in the article Is the SAP HANA Cloud Platform Designed for HANA Washing?.
-While at the same time deceiving customers and Wall Street that HANA was being deployed more in the cloud than it actually was.
+It was specially designed to deceive customers, and Wall Street that more HANA was being used than actually was, as I covered in the article Is the SAP HANA Cloud Platform Designed for HANA Washing?.
+While at the same time deceiving customers and Wall Street, HANA was being deployed more in the cloud than it actually was.
 Is the SAP HANA Cloud Platform Designed for Cloud Washing?

-The long and the short of it is that SAP has been posing as an infrastructure vendor for some time, and they continually use the term platform in their product names and marketing material, but what infrastructure product of any prominence do they own?
-That would be HANA, but a highly expensive (and therefore limited use) database that is rarely delivered from the cloud does not put SAP in the position they would like to be.
+The long and the short of it is that SAP has been posing as an infrastructure vendor for some time.
+They continually use the term platform in their product names and marketing material, but what infrastructure product of any prominence do they own?
+That would be HANA, but a costly (and therefore limited use) database rarely delivered from the cloud does not put SAP in the position it would like to be.

 AWS and Azure